camptocamp/c2cgeoportal/doc/integrator/functionality.rst

     then the ``functionality`` template variable will be set to a dict with one key/value pair: ``"<functionality_name>": ["value1","value2"]``.

-Usage in Javascript client
+Usage in JavaScript client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The functionalities will be send to the Javascript client application through the user web service.
+The functionalities will be sent to the JavaScript client application through the user web service.
-To be published a functionality should be present in ``functionalities:available_in_templates`` parameter
+To be published, a functionality should be present in the parameter ``functionalities:available_in_templates``
-in the ``vars.yaml`` configuration file.
+parameter in the ``vars.yaml`` configuration file.

 Using Functionalities to configure the basemap to use for each theme
 ....................................................................

 A default basemap may be automatically loaded when the user selects a given
 theme.
+This can be configured in the administration interface, as follows:

-Then, in the administration interface, if not available yet, define a
+if not available yet, define a
 ``default_basemap`` functionality containing the basemap reference.
 Edit the
 theme and select the basemap to load in the ``default_basemap`` list.
 If
 several ``default_basemap`` items are selected, only the first one will be